 Testing and Tutoring Services

 Workshops are scheduled throughout the school year to provide them with information and assistance to cope with and succeed in college.
-These are some of the topics that are covered:
+Some of the topics covered are:

 - Time management

 - Sources of financial assistance